Watch your utterances, Presidency tells religious leaders

 The Presidency has warned religious leaders and organisations in the country to refrain from divisive statements.

-It said the responsibility of maintaining peace and peaceful coexistence was not only the duty of the government, but also of religious organisations whose words carry weight.
+It said the responsibility of maintaining peace and peaceful coexistence was not only the duty of the government, but also that of religious organisations, whose words “carry weight.”

-According to a statement made available to journalists in Abuja on Saturday, the Senior Special Assistant to the President on Media and Publicity, Garba Shehu, said these while speaking on BBC Hausa Service on Friday.
+According to a statement made available to journalists in Abuja on Saturday, the Senior Special Assistant to the President on Media and Publicity, Garba Shehu, stated this while speaking on the BBC Hausa Service on Friday.

 He said the allegation was totally misleading and baseless.